kletobias/ChatFlowProcessor/README.md

 | 9    |     ├── shared_conversations.json |
 | 10   |     └── user.json |
 ```

-### Processing of `conversations.json`
-- TODO: add details of how the file is split into chats

 ### Export to Markdown Files
 - Each `.md` file in directory `chat-export-by-conversation` contains all messages of one chat.
-- Filenames generally follow the pattern `chat-{title_file}.md`, see [Construction of Filenames](line 198) in script defined TODO: make less specific and more.
+- Filenames generally follow the pattern `chat-{title_file}.md`
+    - `title_file` is the `title` sanitized.
-- Unique filenames for markdown files are generated in case of the filename already existing, to prevent overwriting.
+- Unique filenames for markdown files are generated in case the filename already exists to prevent overwriting.
 - The structure for each file is the following:
     - First line of the file: H1 heading with the value of node `title`.
     - Each H2 heading titled `## User:`, or `## ChatGPT:` is followed by one message from either the user or ChatGPT respectively reconstructing the flow in the original chat from the browser UI.